AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 - All arms must produce compatible types

-- The result can be bound to a name
+- Result can be bound to a name

 .. code:: rust